Qand7/qpurge/README.md

 # qpurge
 A shell script to delete any files with certain names.
 Non-Case-Sensitive and very dangerous.
 Was mostly used to figure out bash scripts and different selection options like -h or -v.
-I made it beacuse I didn't understand the --purge on package managers and didn't trust them to truly delete everything so I made this to truly *Wipe* out any files of that app, specifically because OpenRGB always left residual files and I wanted to delete it for a truly *clean* reinstall.
+I made it beacuse I didn't understand the --purge suffix on package managers nor did I trust them to truly delete everything so I made this to truly *Wipe* out any files of that app, specifically because OpenRGB always left residual files and I wanted to delete it for a truly *clean* reinstall.

 > [!WARNING]
 > This application **WILL** delete system-critical files if prompted to.
 Use at your own risk and always make sure not to delete important files